5 Upcycle Designers To Watch

 We wanted to take a moment to recognize a few individuals that are gracefully riding the new wave of upcycled fashion.
 In an era where we’re all doing what we can to decrease our carbon footprint and consume less, garment upcycling/reworking is one of many solutions in fashion to get a fresh new find without purchasing something “new.”
 When I use the terms “reworks” I’m referring to garments that were manufactured by a typically familiar brand, like Carharrt or Nike, that a designer will take and add their own flair to it whether it’s additional garment dye, screen prints and embroidery or full-on cut and sew.

-Beyond the environmental benefit, one of my favorite things about upcycled garments is that they are always one-of-a-kind artworks which builds a direct bond between you and the designer.
-So, after months of holding out on you, here’s our “secret stash” of upcycle designers.
+Beyond the environmental benefit, one of our favorite things about upcycled garments is that they are always one-of-a-kind artworks which builds a direct bond between you and the designer.

 Tory Van Thompsonhttps://www.instagram.com/toryvanthompson/

 Tory Van Thompson’s work is a great example of something that feels familiar yet daring in a unique way.
 This workwear (and activewear) cut and sew designer’s reconstructed Dickies 874s are what he’s known for primarily.
 My personal favorites are the “Kamakura” reconstructed Dickies and 3M reconstructed Dickies (brown on brown).